 Contact water from the stockpile and mine water are collected and treated as required.
-Since 2017, Osisko obtained additional authorizations to modify the initial process for water treatment of the effluent.
+Since 2017, all additional authorizations needed for the process for water treatment of the effluent were either obtained or modified.

 The first closure plan for the Windfall Project was prepared in 2007.
 As required by the Mining Act, the closure plan was updated after 5 years in November 2012, in June 2017, and again in January, 2022.
 When Osisko received the authorizations to take bulk samples in the Lynx zone and later in the Triple Lynx zone, two additional closure plan addendums were filed.
-The last addendum was approved in December 2020 with a financial guarantee requirement of \$5,601,294.
 The amount of the financial guarantee as detailed in the January 2022 version of the closure plan is \$11,259,086.
-This financial guarantee is still pending approval.
+The closure plan and its financial guarantee were approved in December 2022 and the financial guarantee issued in January 2023.